GalaluddinOwais/Alphabet-Presence-Probability-Scanner/README.md

 ### Content

-Code is provided in the `scanning_an_image_for_probability_of_presence_of_every_alphabet.ipynb` notebook file.
+Code is provided in the `scanning_an_image_for_probability_of_presence_of_every_alphabet.ipynb` notebook file. \n `data\thresholded` folder contains .csv dataset files specific for each alphabet.\
-`data\thresholded` folder contains .csv dataset files specific for each alphabet.
+`data\images` folder contains folders specific for each alphabet. each folder contains images of the alphabet it is specific for\
-`data\images` folder contains folders specific for each alphabet. each folder contains images of the alphabet it is specific for
+`passiveModel` is a persisntent python dictionary holding some results\
-`passiveModel` is a persisntent python dictionary holding some results `test` folder contains images to test on
+`test` folder contains images to test on\
 ### project idea
 calculation of probability of presence of an alphabet in an image by considering the amount of compatibility of each pixel with each pixel of a collection of images of that alphabet as total